49th NCGA Public Links Championship | Bayonet GC/Spyglass Hill GC | March 31-April 1, 2014

 The NCGA Public Links Championship began in 1966 at Spyglass Hill and is the premier event for the public-course player.
 The 36-hole stroke-play tournament has been played at Spyglass Hill every year, with the exception of 1992, 1996 and 1997.
-In 2013, the event will be held one day at Bayonet GC and one day at Spyglass Hill GC.
+Beginning in 2013, the event began having Bayonet GC host one day and Spyglass Hill GC host the other.
 The reason for the change is due to an expanded field, allowing for more participants in the championship.

 Ryan King holds the scoring record set in 1999 of six-under-par 138.
 Only three players have managed back-to-back victories, Mike Powers in 1972 and 1973, Mitch Thomas in 1978 and 1979, and Scott Hardy in 2010 and 2011.
 Four-time NCGA Player of the Year Casey Boyns still reigns with the most NCGA Public Links wins, having claimed the trophy four times.

-Qualifying for the net flights of the 2013 Public Links Championship take place March 28 at the following courses:
+Qualifying I for the 2014 Public Links Championship take place February 27 at the following courses:

-Qualifying for the championship flight of the 2013 Public Links Championship take place April 4 at the following courses:
+Qualifying II for the 2014 Public Links Championship take place March 7 at the following courses:

 Format: 18 holes qualifying for all flights (index used for handicap flights).
 In the Championship flight, 36 players including exempts will advance to the championship proper.
 In handicap competition, 36 players from the President’s flight and 36 from the Director’s flight will advance to Spyglass Hill for 36 holes of stroke play (18 holes per day).

-All players must qualify except the following: All past champions prior to 2004 (beginning in 2004, this is a 10-year exemption), the top four finishers in the Championship Flight from the preceding year, players who qualified for the match play portion of a USGA Championship in the previous 12 months and any eligible players in the top 500 of USGA/R&A World Golf Rankings as of the closing date.
+All players must qualify except the following: All past champions prior to 2004 (beginning in 2004, this is a 10-year exemption), the top 10 and ties in the Championship Flight from the preceding year, players who qualified for the match play portion of a USGA Championship in the previous 12 months, the NCGA Senior, Junior, Match Play, Stroke Play, Master Division, Valley and Senior Valley champions and any eligible players in the top 500 of USGA/R&A World Golf Rankings as of the closing date.
 Each exempt player is required to submit an entry prior to the closing date.
-Public Links Championship Exemptions.
+Public Links Exemptions.